dariocruz96/COM519/README.md

 I decided to go with a game that is played around the globe and that includes me, Animal Crossing New Horizons for Nintendo Switch.
 Animal Crossing has around 240 000 players online daily and has sold around 40 million dollars since its release making it one of the most successful games for the console.

-While playing the game, there was always something that bothered me, <strong>fishing</strong>!
+While playing the game, there is always something that bothering me, <strong>fishing</strong>!
 I never know if the fish I just got is worth the space in the inventory or if I can just throw it out and keep the good ones (£££) to sell later and the only way to find out is going to the store and try to sell them, but even then, I would have to sell them individually to know their exact price.

 In the end of the day the same problems remained:
 -	I can’t know the price while fishing